Joelius300/ChartJSBlazor/.github/ISSUE_TEMPLATE/feature_request.md

 Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Example.
 I'm am trying to do [...] but [...]

-### Which Blazor project type is your feature request related to?
+### Which charts does this feature request apply to?
 <!-- Remove the items which don't apply from the following list -->
+- Bar charts
+- Bubble charts
+- Dougnut and pie charts
+- Line charts
+- Polar area charts
+- Radar charts
+- Scatter charts
-- Client-Side
+- Mixed charts
-- Server-Side
+- All

 ### Describe the solution you'd like
 A clear and concise description of what you want to happen.